What Is CBN (Cannabinol)?

 Prominent cannabis researcher Dr. Ethan Russo has concluded that CBN may have sedative effects when combined with THC and certain terpenes [5].

-CBN Oil for Sleep
+CBD + CBN Tincture for Sleep

 Learn More